With winter at our doorsteps, you may find that drain lines seems to clog more often than usual.

 Once in contact with your eyes or skin, these base chemicals can cause a painful rash or even chemical burns.
 Inhaling it can cause irritation to your throat and lungs, which may lead to sneezing and headaches.

 Needless to say, these chemicals can also be harmful to your plumbing system.
 The corrosive chemicals don’t just work through the blockage; they can also eat through weak areas in pipes and damage sealants!
 This damage can not only lead to further clogs, but it can also create brand new leaks in your system.

 A popular alternative for cleaning clogged drains, mixing baking soda and vinegar may be quite the show but isn’t very effective.
 It may fizz, but it won’t do anything more than clean the surface.
 You can’t wash oil and grease away with the resulting mixture, let alone clean out the gunk clogging your drains.

 You can find lye in some chemical drain cleaners.
 While you don’t need a permit to buy it, it’s still more dangerous than most household items.

-Lye is combustible once it is exposed to moisture, which is also necessary to activate its corrosive power.
-In relation to this, the heat it produces, once exposed to moisture, can melt through plastic pipes in the plumbing system.
+Lye is combustible once exposed to moisture, a necessary component in activating its corrosive power.
+The heat lye produces once exposed to water can actually melt through plastic pipes in your plumbing system.

 Leave clogged drains to those with the right equipment.
-Your DIY efforts may backfire and only end up in disaster.
-Not only will you end up with expensive repairs but you may also end up in the hospital.
+Your DIY efforts may backfire and end in disaster!
+Not only will you end up with expensive repairs, but you may also end up in the hospital.

-Instead of resorting to buying chemicals or concocting your own drain cleaners, try looking for a competent plumber in Denver.
-With Done Plumbing & Heating, we offer you fast, efficient solutions by qualified, certified, and licensed technicians, especially for problems such as clogged drains.
-Our prices are affordable, but that doesn’t compromise the quality of our work.
+Instead of resorting to buying chemicals or concocting your own drain cleaners, trust the best plumbers in Denver, Done Plumbing & Heating.
+We offer you fast, efficient solutions from qualified, certified, and licensed technicians, especially for clogged drains.
+We keep our prices are affordable without compromising the quality of our work.